-Asking coaching evaluation questions is a way to get feedback about your coaching and a fabulous tool to help get testimonials from your clients.
+Asking these coaching evaluation questions is a great way to get feedback about your coaching and a fabulous tool to help get testimonials from your clients.

 Most importantly the questions help the client anchor the benefits they have had from their coaching and also gives you feedback on how effective your coaching has been and where improvements can be made.